Getting Started in MX-5 Racing

 Group 2A Sports Cars, Open and Closed / Sports Cars, Closed

 Those MX-5s which fall outside of the requirements for Group 2F and Group 2B, are usually classified in Group 2A, which allow a broader range of modifications.

-It is essential you take the time to read and understand the regulations for each class, which can be found on the CAMS website.
-Cars must comply with the General Requirements for Automobiles, including Schedules A, B and, in races, C (refer to "General Requirements for Cars and Drivers" in the CAMS Manual of Motor Sport) as well as the Specific Requirements for each group.
+It is essential you take the time to read and understand the regulations for each class, which can be found on the MA website.
+Cars must comply with the General Requirements for Automobiles, including Schedules A, B and, in races, C (refer to "General Requirements for Cars and Drivers" in the MA Manual of Motor Sport) as well as the Specific Requirements for each group.

-NOTE that unless it is specifically listed as being "free" from constraints, a component must remain unaltered from that of the production vehicle - "Any aspect relating to the construction, modification and/or preparation of the vehicle, which is not specifically authorised in the present regulations, is forbidden" (2013 CAMS Manual).
+NOTE that unless it is specifically listed as being "free" from constraints, a component must remain unaltered from that of the production vehicle - "Any aspect relating to the construction, modification and/or preparation of the vehicle, which is not specifically authorised in the present regulations, is forbidden" (MA Manual).